Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

 .. note::

-   The procedure has been tested only using Ubuntu 22.04 as OS on the jump host VM.
+   The procedure has been tested using Ubuntu 22.04 as OS on the jump host VM.

 The VPN is based on OpenVPN, with clients and server are configured to use TPC protocol.